mca91/ITEWR_DC_Course/chapter2.md

 - Compute the $p$-value for a test of the hypothesis that the intercept is zero.
 Save the result to `p_int`
 - Compute the $p$-value for a test of the hypothesis that the coefficient of $cs$ is zero.
 Save the result to `p_cs`
 <br>
 Think about the inference drawn from these results.
-Can you reject the null hypotheses?
+Can You reject the null hypotheses?
 You will be asked about this in the next exercise.

 ***=hint